auth0/docs/articles/connections/nativesocial/facebook.md

 ### Setup in your application

-As above, the process to acquire a user profile from Auth0 using Native Facebook login is a three step one, from your application's perspective:
+As above, the process to log in Auth0 using Native Facebook login is a three step one, from your application's perspective:

+#### Step 1

-* **Step 1**: The application authenticates a user via the Facebook SDK.
-It will obtain an Access Token from Facebook, and will now need to request the user profile.
+The application authenticates a user via the Facebook SDK.
+It will obtain an Access Token from Facebook.

+#### Step 2

-* **Step 2**: The application uses the Access Token to request a [Facebook Session Info Access Token](https://developers.facebook.com/docs/facebook-login/access-tokens/session-info-access-token).
+The application uses the Access Token to request a [Facebook Session Info Access Token](https://developers.facebook.com/docs/facebook-login/access-tokens/session-info-access-token).

 This request will look similar to the following: